Beaucarnea is a magnificent indoor tree which many find appealing for its pony-tail leafage and its amazing elephant’s foot-like trunk.

 Beaucarnea has a very slow growth, which makes it an ideal indoor plant in our climates.

-When watering, best to use water at room temperature instead of cold tap water, because a temperature difference will put your beaucarnea in shock.
+When watering, best to use water at room temperature instead of cold tap water, because any temperature difference will put your beaucarnea in shock.